 I also tried some of Red Apple Lipstick's suggested application tips.

 Blush: I mixed Rallye Balm with Red Apple Lipstick's Mix & Mingle lipstick on the back of my hand.
 Then I used my fingertip to dot onto my cheeks and blend.
 I liked the result, which dried down to a satiny (non sticky) finish.
-Just a hint of clear, sheer pink.
+Just a hint of clear, sheer pink that did not last more than an hour.

 Eyeliner: I used the technique shown in the following video to make a "gel" eyeliner.
-Although it worked well, I prefer using water to make a mineral eyeliner.
+Although it worked well, it smudged off within a couple hours.
 I also don't know how my eyes would react if I used Rallye balm at the lash roots every day.
-Maybe it would be fine, and maybe I'll try it at some point—a lot of people use castor oil as a lash growth serum.
+Maybe it would be fine—a lot of people use castor oil as a lash growth serum.
+But given how the skin around my mouth reacted, I don't feel up to the experiment.

 Eyelid primer: It seems counterproductive to apply an oil-based product under powder eyeshadow, but I tried it nonetheless.
-I rubbed the bullet directly over my clean eyelids, let it sink in, smoothed it out with my fingertip, and then patted down RAL's Pixie Dust eyeshadow as a base.
+I rubbed the bullet directly over my clean eyelids, let it sink in, smoothed it out with my fingertip, and then patted RAL's Pixie Dust eyeshadow as a base.
 If your eyelids are very oily, this method might not work for you.
-It was OK as a primer, but I prefer Paula Dorf.
+It worked OK on me, perhaps a touch tacky.
+I probably won't do it again, already loving how my Paula Dorf primer performs (reviewed here).

 Rallye Balm purchased by me.
 Photos taken by me.